 About Chickamauga Battlefield

-The 5,500 acre Chickamauga Battlefield is filled with historical tablets and monuments related to the American Civil War.
-Visitors can tour Chickamauga Battlefield by a seven-mile self-guiding auto tour as well while hiking and horse trails are also available.
+The 5,500 acre Chickamauga Battlefield is filled with historical tablets and monuments relating to the American Civil War.
+Visitors can tour Chickamauga Battlefield by a seven-mile self-guiding auto tour.
+Hiking and horse trails are also available.

-Military enthusiasts will enjoy a visit to the Chickamauga Battlefield Visitor Center to see the Fuller Gun Collection with over 300 examples of military long arms.
+Military enthusiasts ca enjoy a visit to the Chickamauga Battlefield Visitor Centre to see the Fuller Gun Collection with over 300 examples of military long arms.
+There is also a bookshop administered by America’s National Parks with an orientation film which is shown every half an hour.

 Discover the best Historic Sites in the United States, from Independence Hall to Ellis Island and more, includes an interactive map of US cultural places, landmarks and monuments.